okTurtles/group-income/docs/Getting-Started-frontend.md

 # Getting Started With The Frontend

-A guide for web designers and developers, new and—especially—old!
+A "modern web development" guide for web designers and developers.

 _This guide assumes you know how to use `git` and GitHub!_